cloudmesh-community/book/chapters/class/e222-syllabus.md

 The topics covered in thie class include.

+* Introduction to REST:

+  * Theory
-* Introduction to REST: Theory and Practice - develop a REST service
+  * Practice: develop a REST service with OpenAPI

-* Introduction to Clouds: Theory and Practice - create via a program virtual machines and start on them the REST service
+* Introduction to Clouds:

-* Introduction to Kubernetes: Theory and Practice - create a container that runs a REST service
+  * Theory: Virtual machines
+  * Practice: Manage virtual machines with Virtualbox
+  * Practice: Manage virtual machines with Cloudmesh v4
+  * Theory: Containers

+* Introduction to Cloud Platforms:

+* Theory: Background to Hadoop
+* Theory: Background to Spark
+* Theory: Background to Twister

-* Introduction to Advanced AI: Integrate your AI engine into a REST service and run on a cloud and in Kubernetes
+* Introduction to Advanced AI:

+  * Theory Introduction to basic AI
+  * Practice: Develop a non trivial  AI REST service

-:o: If time allows we may in addition also cover:
+If time allows we may in addition also cover.
+However if you are interested the following could be chosen by you as project.

-* :o: Introduction to Hadoop: Theory and Practice - Run Hadoop in a container; run hadoop on a futuresystems cluster
-* :o: Cloud Edge Computing: Theory and Practice - Integrate Sensordata into Cloud Services via REST and MQTT
+* Cloud Edge Computing:

+   * Theory: Raspberry PI as Platform
+   * Project (if elected): Document the build a 100 node Raspberry PI Cluster
+   * Project: Environmental Robot Boat

 ## Grading